-Summary: This guide will lead you to recover deleted photos on the Mac where iCloud is enabled for the Photos app.
-Permanently deleted or not, you can find the solutions to retrieve your deleted iCloud photos back.
+Summary: This guide will lead you to recover deleted or lost iCloud photos on the Mac.
+Permanently deleted or not, you can find the solutions to retrieve your iCloud photos back.

 iCloud, Apple's cloud storage, is built into every Apple device.
 When you turn iCloud on, sign into the same iCloud account, all your files are available on your iPhone, iPad, MacBook, and iMac.

 In the same way, once you delete photos from MacBook intentionally or mistakenly using Option + Command + Delete, the photo will be erased from all your Apple devices with iCloud enabled.
 Or, you just find your iCloud photos disappear due to the iCloud Drive not syncing on Mac issue.
 Both cases are covered in this post.
 Let's delve into it together.

 - 1. How to recover deleted iCloud Photos?

 - 2. How to recover disappeared/lost iCloud photos?

 - 4. FAQ